How do the FirstSearch and WorldCat Discovery services compare?

-Which service do new subscribers receive when they purchase a FirstSearch/WorldCat Discovery subscription?
+Which services do new subscribers receive when they purchase a FirstSearch/WorldCat Discovery subscription?

 Your subscription includes the following:

 - FirstSearch/WorldCat Discovery subscription: Use of FirstSearch and WorldCat Discovery services

 - FirstSearch/WorldCat Discovery + previously purchased options: Use of FirstSearch and WorldCat Discovery services with options purchased during the initial release of WorldCat Discovery

-- WorldCat Discovery (premium): Use of FirstSearch plus WorldCat Discovery with all options previously sold as additional subscriptions (item location and real-time availability, group views, remote database search, and course reserves/reading lists)
+- WorldCat Discovery Premium: Use of FirstSearch plus WorldCat Discovery with all options previously sold as additional subscriptions (item location and real-time availability, group views, remote database search, and course reserves/reading lists).
+A WorldCat Discovery Premium subscription also provides use of the WorldCat Discovery Premium API package and the ability to configure the display of item details.

-All of these subscriptions give your collections increased visibility on WorldCat.org and from search engines and popular websites, such as Goodreads and Wikipedia, when your library uses an OCLC Cataloging and Metadata Subscription to represent its collections in WorldCat.
+All of these subscriptions give your collections visibility on WorldCat.org to people who search the site directly or link to it from search engines and popular websites, such as Goodreads and Wikipedia, when your library uses an OCLC cataloging subscription to represent its collections in WorldCat.

 What kind of group pricing is available for FirstSearch and WorldCat Discovery?

 Your OCLC Library Services Consultant can provide custom pricing for your group that reflects your composition and needs.

 My library group shares a subscription to WorldCat Discovery and has a group catalog.
 Is our group catalog available in WorldCat Discovery and FirstSearch?

 Yes, group catalogs are available in both FirstSearch and WorldCat Discovery.

 Are former FirstSearch Base Package databases individually searchable in FirstSearch and WorldCat Discovery?

 All former Base Package databases remain individually searchable in FirstSearch.
 These include: ArchiveGrid, ArticleFirst, CAMIO, Clase & Periόdica, Electronic Books, Electronic Collections Online, ERIC, GPO Monthly Catalog, MEDLINE, OAIster, PapersFirst, ProceedingsFirst, and WorldCat Dissertations and Theses.